Site Speed as a Competitive Advantage

 Most creative agencies know about the importance of choosing the right size image where it’s being displayed, but fail to consider that you can structure your code such that a different size image is shown depending on the size of the device viewing the web page!
 These are known as responsive images.
 For instance when viewing an image on a 2560×1440 monitor, you might load an image that’s a full 2560px wide.
 When viewing that same page on a mobile phone, you might only load one that’s 768px wide.
 The size of the file will be drastically smaller, be less to download, and your site will load faster.

 Ever notice that market-leading technology companies (who happen to be market leaders of the U.S. economy) such as Google, Apple, and Facebook extensively leverage minimalist design?
 Full-page images on landing pages are visually appealing but make your web page very heavy in terms of size, and reduced size equals faster load times.

 White or light space, with color accents and minimal images and graphics, is still a recipe for success in marketing and helps tremendously with technical performance.

 The Load Speed Competitive Advantage

-In business it’s important to look at the competitive landscape and ask what are my points of parity, and what are my points of differentiation?
+It’s important to look at the competitive landscape and ask what are my points of parity, and what are my points of differentiation?
 Right now major search engines are making a push to serve their searchers with curated mobile friendly content that loads as fast as possible.
-This shift has created opportunity to seize digital market share of search engine traffic and grow your business with inbound leads.
+This shift has created an opportunity to seize digital market share of search engine traffic and grow your business with inbound leads.